-The league also draws some of the top up and coming coaching talent from across the country who are looking to develop themselves, just like the players, into the future stars of the college and professional coaching ranks.
-The Northwoods League has become a hot bed for excellent coaching.
-Many of the league’s coaches were once MLB and Minor League Baseball players and coaches including Twins star Al Newman, Donnie Scott, Duffy Dyer and one is even the current skipper for the New York Mets, Terry Collins.
+The league also draws some of the top up-and-coming coaching talent from across the country who are looking to develop themselves, just like the players, into the future stars of the college and professional coaching ranks.
+The Northwoods League has become a hotbed for excellent coaching.
+Many of the league’s coaches were once MLB and Minor League Baseball players and coaches including Twins star Al Newman, Donnie Scott, Duffy Dyer and former skipper for the New York Mets, Terry Collins.

 Will Flynt is the Bismarck Larks Head Coach & Field Manager.
 He’s been with the Larks since 2020.
 Will is a former professional baseball player who played with the Boston Red Sox, Seattle Mariners and Baltimore Orioles organizations.
 He led the Larks to a Northwoods League North Dakota Region Title in 2020 with a 33-15 record.

 His baseball career led him all over the United States, Netherlands, Mexico, Taiwan and Japan.
 He later worked as a coach in the Frontier League.
 He recently won the NWL’s Coach of the Year award in 2019 in his first year with the Wisconsin Rapids Rafters, earning a 46–26 overall record.

 Will was primarily a pitcher in his professional playing years.
 He played all over the world from ages 23-35 in 1991-2003.
 Much of that time was spent in AAA minor leagues and foreign leagues.
 Over all the different levels of competition, he picked up 97 wins and 85 losses over 279 games and 1559 innings.
 He knew how to fan the batter, totaling 1404 strikeouts and a 3.70 ERA.
 He led four leagues in four different countries in strikeouts.
 He set a strike-out record in Taiwan.